Church in Guadalupe, 2008 (Photo by Marycarmen Chavez) |

 Guadalupe is a Native American and Hispanic community of about 5,500 residents between Phoenix and Tempe at the base of South Mountain.
 The town proudly maintains a strong cultural and ethnic identity.
 It is named after the Virgin of Guadalupe, the patron saint of Mexico.
 Guadalupe was founded by Yaqui Indians around the turn of the century.
 The town of Guadalupe was incorporated in 1975 and is approximately one square mile in area.
 It will remain this size since it is surrounded by man-made boundaries; Interstate 10 and the city of Phoenix on the west; Baseline Road and the city of Tempe on the North; the city of Tempe on the South; and by the Salt River Project's Highline Canal on the East.

+The town of Guadalupe has a council-manager form of government.
 Under the council–manager form of government, the elected governing body such as a city council is responsible for the legislation such as establishing policies and voting.
 The people in the legislative body are voted into office through public elections to oversee operations and implement policies.
 The position of mayor is highly ceremonial.

 Something that is very special to Mexican Americans living in Guadalupe is the Yaqui ceremonial festival.
 This is a seven-week festival that ends on Easter Sunday.
 Many of the Mexican Americans tried to hold onto their traditions while now accepting the Roman Catholic beliefs and traditions.
 The Yaquis are descendents of the original tribe that previously lived in Mexico.